University Socialist Club: The Impact of Fajar Trial

+Involvement with PAP

-Additionally, the Fajar trial not only paved the way for Lee Kuan Yew's political career but also laid the foundation for the future collaboration relationship between the Club and the PAP Lee launched soon.
+Additionally, the Fajar trial not only paved the way for Lee's political career but also laid the foundation for the future collaboration relationship between the Club and the PAP that Lee launched soon.
 After the trial, Lee was praised by all the Singaporeans as a diligent, trustworthy socialist lawyer who devoted himself into the national liberation endeavour against colonialism.
-With this cooperation, Lee gained the trust of several Club members involved in the trial; those people subsequently helped Lee to start the People's Action Party (PAP) in November 1954.
+With this cooperation, Lee gained the trust of several Club members involved in the trial; those people subsequently helped Lee to start the PAP in November 1954.
 The USC were involved in discussions on the aims and directions of the party and on its draft constitution.
 More importantly, the club, while having impact through the different social classes support the founding of the PAP.
 Even in PAP's very first election with only four candidates, the club members made painstaking effort to canvass for its candidates.

-PAP split (on the side of Barisan Sosialis) in 1961
+Involvement with BS

-Numerous Club members and alumni joined the Barisan Socialis.
-Sydney Woodhull, Poh Soo Kai, Lim Hock Siew and James Puthucheary served in the twelve-members executive committee (Woodhull was vice-chairman, Lim Shee Pingon the committee, Lim Hock Siew was editor of the party magazine Plebeian).
-People like Philomen Oorijtham, Tan Jing Quee, Albert Lim Shee Ping and Sheng Nam Chim have the ordinary membership.
+In 1961, disagreements on the proposed merger plan to form Malaysia and long-standing internal party power struggle led to the split of the left-wing group from the PAP.
+The university socialists left the PAP and form BS.
+Numerous club members and alumni supported the BS's critique of Malaysia as a neocolonial plot and the party.
+Sydney Woodhull, Poh Soo Kai, Lim Hock Siew and Puthucheary served in the twelve-member executive committee (Woodhull was vice-chairman, Lim Shee Pingon the committee, Lim Hock Siew was editor of the party magazine Plebeian).
+Others such as Philomen Oorijtham, Tan Jing Quee, Albert Lim Shee Ping and Sheng Nam Chim were ordinary members.

-In 1961, the Lee Kuan Yew's government's merger plan of "Malaysia" led to the split of Barisan Sosialis from the PAP.
-Those university socialists supported the Barisan's critique of Malaysia as a neocolonial plot and left to form the Barisan Sosialis Party.